opral/monorepo/documentation/sdk/configuration.md

 - url

-Detects the `language` by looking at the first segment of the url e.g. `/en/about`
+Detects the `languageTag` by looking at the first segment of the url e.g. `/en/about`

 ```js
 {